belisky/react-pokemon/README.md

  Just Emmet.
 Haha...

  # New Stuff I Learned.
- I learned how to use hooks USESTATE AND USEEFFECT HOOKS.
- I learned pagination of a react application using boolean logic.
+ I learned how to use hooks USESTATE AND USEEFFECT HOOKS.s I learned pagination of a react application using boolean logic.
  This was the first time i used the fancy background-img too.